-Enterprise Architect can support any type of requirement process and allows requirements to be defined as elements in the model - these are called External Requirements but the tool also allows requirements to be defined for a specific element which are called Internal Requirements.
-An analyst who wants to define a user requirement such as the 'The system must allow bus schedules to be updated' would use an external requirement.
-A modeler wanting to describe how a component should behave would use an internal requirement for the Component such as 'The editor must support Unicode'.
-There is often contention between analysts and developers as to whether a requirement should be internal or external and Enterprise Architect provides a facility to move internal requirements to be external to the element and analogously external requirements can be moved to be internal.
-When they are moved they are still retained in the original element but a copy of them is made as a requirements element.
-The internal and external requirements are synchronized and changing one will change the other.
+Enterprise Architect can support any type of Requirement process and allows Requirements to be defined as elements in the model.
+These are called External Requirements, but the tool also allows Requirements to be defined for a specific element, and these are called Internal Requirements.
+An Analyst who wants to define a user requirement such as the The system must allow bus schedules to be updated would use an External Requirement.
+A modeler wanting to describe how a Component should behave would use an Internal Requirement for the Component, such as The editor must support Unicode.
+There is often contention between Analysts and Developers as to whether a Requirement should be internal or external, and Enterprise Architect provides a facility to move Internal Requirements to be external to the element.
+When they are moved they are still linked to the original element.